Monday, August 30, 2010

 · Manufacturers tend to over estimate the square footage coverage, so when in doubt go for larger tube diameter.

-and the entry between the foyer and the great room.
+We're planning to install TDDs in the hall bathroom, and the entry between the foyer and the great room. |

 Should you get rigid or flexible tubing?
 The rigid shaft sun tunnel offers up to 3 times the light in a room than the flexible shaft model, because of the fact that the loss of light is minimal in the process.
 The highest individual transmittance recorded for a flexible tube stretched was 6.8%, which was less than one sixth of that for the rigid tube.
 The rigid sun tunnel is suitable for places that require direct and longer tunnel length, especially great for those areas with less sunlight or the North facing roofs, giving 98% reflectivity.